 - 187. Customs formalities may be carried out by information technology. - 188.
-Users of the Customs computerised system. - 189.
-Access to Customs computerised systems. - 190.
+Users of the Customs computerized system. - 189.
+Access to Customs computerized systems. - 190.
 Cancellation of registration of registered user. - 191.
-Unauthorised access to or improper use of Customs computerised system. - 192.
-Interference with Customs computerised system.
+Unauthorised access to or improper use of Customs computerized system. - 192.
+Interference with Customs computerized system.